 Canoeing and Kayaking

-Naturally there are many other outdoor activities available in Maine, including parasailing, llama trekking, gold panning, mountain climbing and mountain biking For those looking for something a bit less strenuous, activities abound.
+Naturally there are many other Maine Outdoor Adventures and Activities available in Maine, including parasailing, llama trekking, gold panning, mountain climbing and mountain biking For those looking for something a bit less strenuous, activities abound.
 Consider exploring Maine’s Art Museum Trail, the Maine Maritime Heritage Trail, the Maine Garden and Landscape Trail and the Kennebec-Chaudiere International Heritage Trail that brings history alive from the Province of Quebec south through Augusta to the coast of Maine.

 MECOA: Maine Campground Owners Association